-- Page Title: Incoming Call / Outgoing Call / Ongoing Call: titles of the different internal calls dialogs. - ➤ Default Ringtone: allows selecting the sound Z41 COM will emit when a call from another Z41 COM is received.
+- Default Ringtone: allows selecting the sound Z41 COM will emit when a call from another Z41 COM is received.
 There are seven different ringtones available.
-The ringtone selected in this parameter will be the one applied after downloading, but it can be modified later from the configuration page. - Import Contacts from USB: if this option is selected, the contact list should be configured and imported as described in section 2.12.2.2.

-• Contact n: up to 7 contacts can be enabled.
+The ringtone selected in this parameter will be the one applied after downloading, but it can be modified later from the configuration page. - Number of tones: allows selecting the number of tones that Z41 will sound when a call from another Z41 COM is received. - Import Contacts from USB: if this option is selected, the contact list should be configured and imported as described in section 2.12.2.2.2 - Contact n: up to 7 contacts can be enabled.
 A new tab ("Internal Call n") will be added in the left tree for each contact enabled.